-On April 3, 2023, we entered into a purchase agreement with the Class A Convertible Preferred unitholders whereby we redeemed 741,620 Class A Convertible Preferred Units at a purchase price of \$33.71 per unit.
+On April 3, 2023, July 3, 2023 and October 2, 2023, we entered into a purchase agreement agreements with the Class A Convertible Preferred unitholders whereby we redeemed 741,620 a total of 2,224,860 Class A Convertible Preferred Units at an average purchase price of \$33.71 per unit.
 On July 3, 2023, we entered into another purchase agreement with the Class A Convertible Preferred unitholders whereby we redeemed an additional 741,620 Class A Convertible Preferred Units at a purchase price of \$33.71 per unit.
-The redemption of these Class A Convertible Preferred Units, which carried an annual coupon rate of 11.24%, allowed us to lower our overall cost of capital.
+The redemption of these Class A Convertible Preferred Units, which carried an annual coupon rate of 11.24%, has allowed us to lower our overall cost of capital.